-Clarification was provided that Monmouthshire County Council does not build council houses adding that there are allocations in the LDP that will satisfy that need mainly via developers and sometimes Housing Associations that build social housing.
+The Cabinet Member, Resources, provided clarification that Monmouthshire County Council does not build council houses adding that there are allocations in the LDP that will satisfy that need mainly via developers, and sometimes Housing Associations that build social housing.
 If the developers don't proceed with a site, or there are delays in the process, the target may be delayed.
 Recently, significant sites in the county have proceeded and will increase the availability of affordable units accordingly.
 It was also commented that, if a developer does not fulfil the affordability quota, it is robustly challenged by the Council.